DTHenare/EGPG_Pipeline/project_docs/README.md

 **ICA.epochMin** - The time in seconds that an epoch will begin, relative to the event trigger.

-**ICA.epochMax** - The time in seconds that an epoch will begin, relative to the event trigger.
+**ICA.epochMax** - The time in seconds that an epoch will end, relative to the event trigger.

-**ICA.downsampleRate** - The sampling rate in Hz that will be used for resampling at the beginning of the pipeline.
+**ICA.downsampleRate** - The data is resampled to this frequency before processing begins.